Stable Limit Theorems for Empirical Processes under Conditional Neighborhood Dependence: Appendix: Mathematical Proofs

 \textbf{Proof of Lemma \ref{generalized slutsky}: } (i) Since $P^*\{d(\xi_n,\xi)>\varepsilon\} \rightarrow 0$, we have $P^*\{\tilde d((\zeta_n,\xi_n),(\zeta_n,\xi)) >\varepsilon\} \rightarrow 0$, where $\tilde d$ is a metric on $\mathbb{D} \times \mathbb{D}$ defined as $\tilde d((f_1,f_2),(g_1,g_2)) = d(f_1,g_1) + d(f_2,g_2)$ for $f_1,f_2,g_1,g_2 \in \mathbb{D}$.
 Furthermore, note that $(\zeta_n,\xi) \rightarrow (\zeta,\xi)$, $\mathcal{G}$-stably, because $\zeta_n \rightarrow \zeta$, $\mathcal{G}$-stably, and $\xi$ is $\mathcal{G}$-measurable.
 Now the desired result follows by Lemma \ref{lemm: aux}.

 (ii) Note that $\zeta_n' \rightarrow \zeta'$, $\mathcal{G}$-stably, if and only if for any event $U \in \mathcal{G}$ and any open set $G \in \mathcal{B}(\mathbb{D})$,

 where $P_*$ denotes the inner probability.
-Using this and following the same arguments in the proof of Theorem 3.27 of \cite{Kallenberg:1997:Foundations} for the continuous mapping theorem for weak convergence, we can complete the proof of (ii). $\blacksquare$
+Using this and following the same arguments in the proof of Theorem 3.27 of \cite{Kallenberg:1997:Foundations} for the continuous mapping theorem for weak convergence, we obtain the proof of (ii). $\blacksquare$

 For the proof of Theorem \ref{thm: fundamental theorem}, we use the following lemma. \begin{lemma} If $f:\mathbb{D} \mapsto \mathbf{R}$ is bounded and continuous, and $K\subset \mathbb{D}$ is compact, then for every $\epsilon >0$ there exists $\tau >0$ such that, if $x\in K$ and $y\in \mathbb{D}$ with $\left\Vert x-y\right\Vert <\tau $, then